FTsune/semantic-research/reports/bertscore_performance.md

 **Query:** What is the principle of 'state immunity from suit' in the Philippines?

 **Top-1 Match:**
-> The Public Attorney’s Office provides legal aid to indigent litigants.
+> State immunity from suit is the principle that the State cannot be sued without its consent, based on the sovereign authority of the state and public policy considerations.

-**Top-1 Label:** `irrelevant` | **Relevant:** `False`
+**Top-1 Label:** `exact` | **Relevant:** `True` | **Score:** `0.7839`

-❌ **Top-1 retrieval failed (irrelevant passage).**
+✅ **Top-1 retrieval correct.**

 **Top-3 Retrieved Passages:**
-1. ❌ `irrelevant` - The Public Attorney’s Office provides legal aid to indigent litigants....
-2. ✅ `exact` - State immunity from suit is the principle that the State cannot be sued without its consent, based o...
+1. ✅ `exact` | Score: `0.7839` - State immunity from suit is the principle that the State cannot be sued without its consent, based o...
-3. ✅ `paraphrase` - The Philippine government is generally protected from lawsuits unless it expressly allows itself to...
+2. ✅ `paraphrase` | Score: `0.7707` - The Philippine government is generally protected from lawsuits unless it expressly allows itself to...

-⚠️ **Edge Case:** Multiple relevant passages in top-3 but top-1 is incorrect.
+3. ✅ `conceptual` | Score: `0.7654` - Sovereign immunity reflects the traditional view that subjecting governments to routine litigation m...

 ---